I am a teacher.

 I am a teacher with trauma, teaching students with trauma.
 We both need compassion.

 ** Melanie Lopez learns about herself through writing and teaching.
 She holds a Bachelor’s in Elementary Education and spends her days finding the most effective ways to communicate with young people.
 Her nights are spent navigating life with four teens.
-She lives with her husband in Missouri.
-Her extra-curricular are discovering nature and creating art, in that order.
+She lives with her husband in Missouri, and her extra-curricular are discovering nature and creating art, in that order.